Windows Phone 9, Rumors, Release Date & News

 It is rumored that Microsoft plans to introduce the new Windows 9 preview operating system for desktop and laptop computers later this month, but it is speculated that the company will have many more surprises in store for its users.

-It’s no surprise that a Windows Phone 9 preview s also being developed and sources believe that a preview build could be released as early as January 2015.
+It’s no surprise that a Windows Phone 9 preview is also being developed, and sources believe that a preview build could be released as early as January 2015.

 The popular site NokiaPowerUser has stated that Windows Phone 9 preview is currently in the works alongside other updates for Windows Phone 8, and could be available as a free download in the next few months.